fburic/candia/README.md

 Actual running times for the test experiment should be exceedingly short.

 We recommend running the pipeline on a workstation with multiple cores or a high-performance computing (HPC) environment.
-Currently, the HPC manager `slurm` is provided.
+Currently, the HPC manager `slurm` is supported.
+A conda environment is also assumed to be present on the cluster.
+A Singularity recipe to encapsulate the environment is provided.

 An NVIDIA GPU card is required for the decomposition.
 Partial support for CPU-only execution is implemented but the performance becomes infeasible.

 ### 0. Configure PARADIAS execution